serialexperimentsrio/bitroot/README.md

 # Bitroot

-> [!WARNING]
+> [!NOTE]
-> This project is a prototype and doesn’t have a stable release yet.
-Features and design may change.
+> **This project is a prototype and doesn’t have a stable release yet.
+Design and features are subject to change.**

-A **low-res** blocky typeface that I put together in [Aseprite](https://www.aseprite.org/), then exported it to [PixelFont](https://yellowafterlife.itch.io/pixelfont) to generate scalable font files.
+**Bitroot** is a low-res blocky typeface that I put together in [Aseprite](https://www.aseprite.org/), then exported it to [PixelFont](https://yellowafterlife.itch.io/pixelfont) to generate scalable font files.

  It’s a crisp look for video games and stays readable even at small sizes.